adam-codersgu/recyclerview-fastscroller-with-value-label/README.md

 ## Technical requirements

 The library supports Android SDKs 29-33.
-The scrollBar is compatible with androidx.recyclerview.widget.RecyclerView widgets.
+The scrollbar is compatible with androidx.recyclerview.widget.RecyclerView widgets.

 ## Benefits

-* Smooth fast-scrolling scrollbar with a draggable thumb and optional value label.
+* Smooth fast-scrolling scrollbar with a draggable thumb and an optional value label.
-* The scrollbar is hidden with a fade animation when inactive.
+* The scrollbar is hidden using a fade animation when inactive.
-* The scrollbar thumb height adjusts to reflect the size of the RecyclerView's content.
+* The scrollbar thumb height adjusts automatically based on the size of the RecyclerView's content.
 * The scrollbar thumb has a customisable minimum height, which ensures the thumb does not contract excessively when the RecyclerView content is large (a [reported issue](https://issuetracker.google.com/issues/64729576) with the standard RecyclerView fastscrollEnabled feature)
 * Customisable colours and sizes